yitbarekgitore/the-hairy-potter/README.md

 In this exercise, your task to build a workflow for making, and firing pottery, and then determining if it should be sold at a craft show.

-1. Define a factory function that is responsible for making a piece of pottery.
+1. Define a function that is responsible for making a piece of pottery.
     1. The function should output an object that represents a piece of pottery.
     1. The object should describe its shape, weight, and height.
     1. The function should take all three of those properties as input to generate the object.